connorslade/sdr-workshop/projects/spectrogram-project/README.md

    1. Add the frequency domain representation to a list
 1. Show the spectrogram list with matplotlib

-Hints are provided in each section if you get stuck, but avoid looking at them if you can.
+Hints are provided in most section if you get stuck, but avoid looking at them if you can.

 ## PyRTL-SDR